camunda/camunda/.github/ISSUE_TEMPLATE/operate-feature.md

 ---
-name: Feature
+name: Operate feature
-about: This is a template to write a new feature or story related to the Epic
+about: This is a template to write a new Operate feature or story related to the Epic
 title: ''
-labels: kind/feature
+labels: ["kind/feature", "component/operate"]
 assignees: ''

 ---